ros-navigation/navigation2/nav2_smac_planner/README.md

 - Cost-aware penalty functions in search resulting in far smoother plans (further reducing requirement to smooth).
 - Gradient-descent, basic but fast smoother
 - Faster planning than original paper by highly optimizing the template A\* algorithm.
-- Faster planning via custom precomputed heuristic, motion primitive, and other values.
+- Faster planning via custom precomputed heuristic, motion primitive, and other functions.
 - Automatically adjusted search motion model sizes by motion model, costmap resolution, and bin sizing.
 - Closest path on approach within tolerance if exact path cannot be found or in invalid space.
 - Multi-model hybrid searching including Dubin and Reeds-Shepp models.
 More models may be trivially added.
 - High unit and integration test coverage, doxygen documentation.
 - Uses modern C++14 language features and individual components are easily reusable.
-- Speed optimizations: no data structure graph lookups in main loop, near-zero copy main loop, dynamically generated graph and dynamic programming-based obstacle heuristic, optional recomputation of heuristics for subsiquent planning requests of the same goal, etc.
+- Speed optimizations: no data structure graph lookups in main loop, near-zero copy main loop, dynamically generated graph and dynamic programming-based obstacle heuristic, optional recomputation of heuristics for subsequent planning requests of the same goal, etc.
 - Templated Nodes and A\* implementation to support additional robot extensions.
-- Selective re-evaluation of the obstacle heuristic per goal/map or each iteration, which can speed up subsiquent replanning 20x or more.
+- Selective re-evaluation of the obstacle heuristic per goal/map or each iteration, which can speed up subsequent replanning 20x or more.

-All of these features (multi-resolution, models, smoother, etc) are also available in the `SmacPlanner2D` and `SmacPlannerLattice` plugins.
+Most of these features (multi-resolution, models, smoother, etc) are also available in the `SmacPlanner2D` and `SmacPlannerLattice` plugins.

 The 2D A\* implementation also does not have any of the weird artifacts introduced by the gradient wavefront-based 2D A\* implementation in the NavFn Planner.
 While this 2D A\* planner is slightly slower, I believe it's well worth the increased quality in paths.
-Though the `SmacPlanner2D` is grid-based, any reasonable local trajectory planner - including those supported by Nav2 - will not have any issue with grid-based plans.

 Note: In prior releases, a CG smoother largely implementing the original Hybrid-A\* paper's.
 However, this smoother failed to consistently provide useful results, took too much compute time, and was deprecated.
 While smoothing a path 95% of the time seems like a "good" solution, we need something far more reliable for practical use.
 Since we are working with mobile robots and not autonomous cars at 60 mph, we can take some different liberties in smoothing knowing that our local trajectory planners are pretty smart.
-If you are looking for it, it now lives in the `test/` directory in a depreciated folder.
+If you are looking for it, it now lives in the new Smoothing Server as the Cost-aware smoother.
 This smoother has been replaced by a simpler optimization inspired solution which is faster, far more consistent, and simpler to understand.
 While this smoother is **not** cost-aware, we have added cost-aware penalty functions in the planners themselves to push the plans away from high-cost spaces and we do check for validity of smoothed sections to ensure feasibility.
 It will through terminate when paths become in collision with the environment.
+If you would like to use this smoother, however, it is available in the smoother server, though it will take some additional compute time.

 ## Metrics